-Though it has been awhile since I shared a 3-2-1 cake, I have been experimenting behind the scenes in The Monday Box test kitchen with ideas for mug cakes ; some great ideas and some not so great.
-For example, if you ever need directions for gluten free/ kosher for Passover rubber-in-a-mug, email me.
-On a happier note, one of the deliciously great experiments resulted in 3-2-1 Biscoff Crumble Mug Cake.
+Though it has been awhile since I shared a cake in a cup recipe, I have been experimenting behind the scenes in The Monday Box test kitchen with ideas for mug cakes.
+One of the deliciously great experiments resulted in Biscoff Mug Cake.

 This wondrous creation is the next best thing to Biscoff cookie butter on a spoon.
 3-2-1 Biscoff Crumble MugCake uses that spoon of cookie butter to flavor a fluffy individual mug cake sprinkled with crunchy bits of crumbled Biscoff cookie and toffee and topped with caramel syrup.